robotframework/robotframework/INSTALL.rst

 in general.

-Robot Framework 3.0 supports Python 2.6, 2.7, 3.3 and newer, but the plan is to `drop Python 2.6 support in RF 3.1`__.
+Robot Framework 3.0 supports Python 2.6, 2.7, 3.3 and newer, but the plan is to `drop Python 2.6 and 3.3 support in RF 3.1`__.
 If you need to use older versions, Robot Framework 2.5-2.8 support Python 2.5 and Robot Framework 2.0-2.1 support Python 2.3 and 2.4.

 After installing Python, you probably still want to configure PATH_ to make Python itself as well as the ``robot`` and ``rebot`` `runner scripts`_